alexmueller07/alexmueller07/README.md

 ## Hi there 👋

-My name is Alex, and I am a current Computer Science undergraduate student in my sophomore year at the University of Wisconsin-Madison.
+My name is Alex, and I am a current Computer Science undergraduate student in my junior year at the University of Wisconsin-Madison.

-- 🔭 I’m currently working on ...
-Machine Learning Sports Prediction Bot
+- 🔭 I’m currently working on a poker bot which not only plays GTO but adapts its play to the behavior of the other players at the table.
-- 🌱 I’m currently learning ...
-Quantitative Finance Topics
+- 🌱 I’m currently learning rust and oCaml
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on machine learning projects

 <!--
 **alexmueller07/alexmueller07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.